-On a CT scan, idiopathic pulmonary fibrosis (IPF) often shows up as a distinctive pattern on the lungs.
-You might hear your doctor call this ‘honeycomb’ lung, as the image shows lots of empty pockets or bubbles appearing where more solid-looking lung tissue would normally appear.
+On a CT scan, IPF often shows up as a distinctive pattern on the lungs.
+You might hear your doctor call this honeycomb lung.
+The image shows lots of empty pockets or bubbles appearing where more solid-looking lung tissue would normally appear.

 Looking inside your lungs

-- video—assisted thoracoscopy or VATS involves surgery under a general anaesthetic to get a larger piece of lung tissue.
+- video—assisted thoracoscopy (VATS) involves surgery under a general anaesthetic to get a larger piece of lung tissue.
 A surgeon makes keyhole incisions in your chest for a video-assisted surgical telescope to enter, and to remove tissue samples from your lungs.

 It has higher risks than a bronchoscopy.
-It’s undertaken only if your specialist thinks more tissue is needed to make a diagnosis and treatment plan.
+It’s undertaken only if your specialist needs more tissue to make a diagnosis and treatment plan.
 Your doctor will discuss the risks with you.
 You’ll stay in hospital for a few days for this test.